Have you ever wondered:

 They are smart, active and muscular dogs.

 So, are Shiba Inus good for first-time dog owners?
-The answer is NO. They are primitive breeds, sensitive and follow their instincts rather than their training as well as very smart and stubborn, which makes them very difficult to handle.
-As a first-timer, you want one without a lot of requirements or which is hard to train.
+They are stubborn, sensitive primitive breeds and normally follow their instincts rather than their training which makes them very difficult to handle.
+As a first-timer, you do not want one that is hard to train like the Shiba Inu.

 Read on for more information…